austinlake04/InstagramClone/README.md

 Gian asked me to rebuild the project and invalidate the cache.
 I was also asked to create a new AVD and reinstall my API.
 None of these suggestions were able to fix the issue.
-The walkthrough I have included shows the app crashing after loging in.
+The walkthrough I have included shows the app crashing after logging in.

 ## Open-source libraries used